davidsierradz/dotfiles/README.md

 then to enable headset buttons create file in:
 /etc/modules-load.d/uinput.conf containing uinput
 run blueman and pair device, change default audio device with pavucontrol

+if a problem with connecting bluetooth headset, delete the device and unpair from blueman-manager and do:

+install bluetoothctl

+open bluetoothctl:
+ power on
+ agent on
+ default-agent
+ scan on

+ pair XX:XX:XX:XX:XX:XX
+ connect XX:XX:XX:XX:XX:XX

+ scan off
+ exit

+to toggle between A2DP sink mode and HSP (to use microphone of the headset) search number of bluetooth headset 'card': pactl list cards
+then:
+pacmd set-card-profile 1 a2dp_sink
+pacmd set-card-profile 1 headset_head_unit

+maybe write a little script to check actual profile and toggle between the two?